-The correspondence of exams' and assignments' content to the level of the programme and the number of ECTS

-Assessments in the programme follow a traditional approach with a robust combination of final exams, presentations, practical assessments and coursework.
-As the degree is on administration/management, it is advised that presentation skills should be explicitly evaluated and assessed as much as possible.
+The correspondence of exams' and assignments' content to the level of the programme and the number of ECTS presentations, practical assessments and coursework.
+As the degree is on management, it is advised that presentation skills should be explicitly evaluated and assessed as much as possible.
 The number of credits attached to each module is standard.
 Attendance and class participation are also taken into consideration.